srinivasnarula/srinivasnarula/README.md

 - 👯 I’m looking to collaborate on blockchain related projects (Especially Substrate)
 - 💬 Ask me about Microsoft 365 development challenges and Architecture of SaaS Solutions.
 - 📫 You can reach me on : [NarulaSrinivas](https://twitter.com/NarulaSrinivas )
-- 🇬🇧 I'm based in [Orpington](https://en.wikipedia.org/wiki/Orpington), near London City.
+- 🇬🇧 I'm based in London City.

 ### Personal Motto
 - 📖 Try-Fail-Learn!